nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-05-26-stuck-with-vista/index.md

 ---
 title: Stuck with Vista?
-description: "Stuck with Windows Vista?
+description: Stuck with Windows Vista?
 Discover the benefits of Service Pack 2 and how it can enhance your experience.
-Find solutions to common issues today!"
+Find solutions to common issues today!
 date: 2009-05-26
 creator: Martin Hinshelwood
 id: "107"